pclubiitk/puppy-love/README.md

 Puppy Love
 ==========

-The modern and better avatar of Programming Club's [puppy-love](https://github.com/pclubiitk/valentine) in the making.
+The modern and better avatar of Programming Club's [puppy-love](https://github.com/pclubiitk/valentine).

+Puppy Love is a platform for shy people to reach out anonymously to their crush.
+They can sign up and mark up to 4 of their crushes.
+On Valentine's day, the platform will match them anonymously, and will inform them if both of them like each other.

+Used in IIT Kanpur from 7th to 14th February, 2017, witnessing 1800+ registrants.

 ![alt tag](https://raw.githubusercontent.com/pclubiitk/puppy-love/master/cover.jpg)